-Royal Legislative Decree 1/2007, of 16 November, approving the consolidated text of the General Law on the Protection of Consumers and Users and other complementary regulations ("RLD 1/2007") sets the main product liability rules in Spain (articles 128 to 146, both inclusive).
+In Spain, the general regime on liability for defective products is established in Royal Legislative Decree 1/2007, of 16 November, which approves the consolidated text of the General Law on the Protection of Consumers and Users and other complementary regulations ("RLD 1/2007"), and sets the main product liability rules in Spain (articles 128 to 146, both inclusive).

-The regime for product liability established in RLD 1/2007 is of a strict nature.
-It imposes strict liability upon the "producer" of a defective product.
-The producer will be liable for personal injury or death, or damage to property caused by the defective product, provided that these might affect goods which are objectively intended for private use or consumption and have been utilised mainly as such by the injured party.
-It is on the claimant to prove that the product was defective, damage occurred and that there was a causal link between the defective product and the damage suffered.
+The general regime for product liability set forth in RLD 1/2007 is mainly of a strict nature (see question 1.3).
+Under this regime, the "producer" of a defective product will be liable for any damage caused by death or by personal injuries, and/or any damage to, or destruction of, any item of property other than the defective product itself, provided that the item of property is of a type ordinarily intended for private use or consumption, and was used by the injured person mainly for his own private use or consumption.
+It will be on the claimant to prove that the product was defective, that damage occurred and that there was a causal link between the defective product and the damage suffered.

-This strict liability system does not preclude other liability systems providing an injured party with a greater protection, nor does it affect any other right to damages, including moral damages, that the injured party may have as a consequence of contractual liability, based on the lack of conformity of the goods or any other cause of non-performance or defective performance of the contract, or of any non-contractual liability that may apply.
+This strict liability system does not preclude other liability systems providing an injured party with greater protection, nor does it affect any other right to damages, including moral damages, that the injured party may have as a consequence of contractual liability, based on the lack of conformity of the goods or any other cause of non-performance or defective performance of the contract, or of any other non-contractual liability that may apply.